sampl/firefly/readme.md

 ### Next steps

 - [Use a custom domain](https://firebase.google.com/docs/hosting/custom-domain) like `www.myapp.com`.
-When you do, replace 'myapp.com' in `source/app.js` with the url of your real site.
 - [Create a Service Account](https://firebase.google.com/docs/admin/setup#add_firebase_to_your_app) to run maintenance scripts with `node scripts/test.js`
 - To enable search, sign up for [Algolia](https://www.algolia.com/), [configure your functions credentials](https://firebase.google.com/docs/functions/config-env), and [upgrade your Firebase  plan](https://console.firebase.google.com) to a tier that has [Firebase functions](https://firebase.google.com/docs/functions/).
 See the server code at `/functions/index.js` for more details.
 - Did I miss something?
 Could something be more clear?
 [Submit issues and PRs](https://github.com/sampl/firefly/issues)